MJZawacki/mzawacki-docpad/src/documents/2014/06/First Post.html.md

 	code

 Welcome to my blog.
 More about me:

+I've been working in the Product Lifecycle Management industry for 15 years.
+Ten of those with Siemens PLM in both Implementation Consulting and Product Management on the Teamcenter application.